axcochrane/taxomap/README.md

 brings a richness to our datamodel.
 Linking Concepts properly is what will allow us to create queries that otherwise would not be possible with a typical RDBMS.

-head to `localhost:7474` to access the Neo4j viewer to see the graph model of your created concepts.
+Head to `localhost:7474` to access the Neo4j viewer to see the graph model of your created concepts.